Buying an Asset

 Section 01

-• Four workstreams covered — two structural questions not reached
+• Four workstreams covered — two structural questions often inferred rather than named

 • The two questions named in plain buy-side language